The Importance of Dog and Cat Teeth Cleaning in White Bear Lake

 At Birch Lake Animal Hospital, your pet's dental health is one of our highest priorities, because a healthy mouth is the key to a healthy body.
 The American Veterinary Dental College (AVDC) has found that over half of all dogs and cats in the U.S. will show signs of gum disease by two years of age.
 In addition, AVDC Diplomate and veterinarian Jan Bellows claims that dogs with healthy mouths can live, on average, about four years longer.

 - Full-mouth digital X-rays: Our dental X-ray system enables us to use the lowest radiation levels to look for hidden problems in the teeth, surrounding bone, and gum tissue.
 We require full-mouth X-rays for every patient undergoing dental treatment.
 We view the images on a large, flat screen monitor for a complete oral pathology assessment.
+Full-mouth images are included in the cost of every dental procedure.

 - Teeth cleaning: Using an ultrasonic scaling tool, a technician will remove dental deposits (plaque and tartar) from the teeth above and below the gum line.
 All dental cleaning procedures are performed while the patient is under general anesthesia.